Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 # Why not CMake
-CMake is powerful and popular, it supports almost all platform you need and works pretty well in open source community, it's a solution to replace Automake to help people manage project easier, but at the end I found that it's not as easy as what I expected, I had to spend quite some time to spot the syntax or logical error.
+CMake is powerful and popular, it supports almost all platform you need and works pretty well in open source community, it's a solution as replacement GNU build systen (Autotools, Autoconf, Automake) to help people manage project easier, but at the end I found that it's not as easy as what I expected, I had to spend quite some time to spot the syntax or logical error.